cardano-foundation/developer-portal/docs/cardano-integration/listening-for-payments.md

 // The `testnet` identifier number const CARDANO_NETWORK_MAGIC = 1097911063;
 // The directory where we store our payment keys
-// assuming our current directory context is /home/user/receive-ada-sample/receive-ada-sample const CARDANO_KEYS_DIR = "keys";
+// assuming our current directory context is /home/user/receive-ada-sample const CARDANO_KEYS_DIR = "keys";
-// The imaginary total payment we expect in lovelace unit const TOTAL_EXPECTED_LOVELACE = 1000000;
+// The total payment we expect in lovelace unit const TOTAL_EXPECTED_LOVELACE = 1000000;
 ```
   </TabItem>